Mail Server: -

 last_valid_uid = 150

-Save and Exit From the file
+Save and Exit From the file9D- Change Certificates file path

 Open 10-ssl.conf file and make the changes as follows: